ashishbindra2/workshop/docs/python_tutorials/File.md

 {'ENO': '105', 'ENAME': 'sreshti', 'ESAL': '1000000000000000', 'EADDR': 'GOA'}
 ```

-## Zipping and Unzipping Files:
+## Zipping and Unzipping Files

 It is very common requirement to zip and unzip files.
 The main advantages are:

 1. To improve memory utilization
 2. We can reduce transport time
 3. We can improve performance.

 To perform zip and unzip operations, Python contains one in-bulit module zip file.
 This module contains a class: ZipFile

-### To Create Zip File:
+### To Create Zip File

 We have to create ZipFile class object with name of the zip file, mode and constant ZIP_DEFLATED.
 This constant represents we are creating zip file.

 - `f = ZipFile("files.zip","w","ZIP_DEFLATED")`
 - Once we create ZipFile object,we can add files by using write() method.
 - `f.write(filename)`